 - Hand held and hands free magnifiers

-In addition rooms are available for using voice activated computers, tape recorders, or listening to a helper reading.
+In addition rooms are available for using your own voice activated computer, audio visual equipment, or listening to a helper reading.
 However, computers with voice activating software are not provided.

 Guides to the Library